Asha-Empire/Game-Story/README.md

 #### 2300...

-With the developments in fusion engines in 2300 years, with new engines named the **Pusion Engine (Fusion Plus)** the speed of spaceships reached from 11000km/sec to 33000km/sec.
+With the developments in fusion engines in the 2300s, with new engines named the **Pusion Engine (Fusion Plus)** the speed of spaceships reached from 11000km/sec to 33000km/sec.
 The first habitable space station was established near the asteroid belt, as the logistical problems were quickly resolved by the Pusion engine.

 #### 2400...